 “You need to pay attention,” Kantrowitz says.
 “You need to stay on top of things because if they somehow lose your paperwork during the transition, it will manifest itself in the future.”

-The transfer of student loan servicers is not uncommon, and if you find yourself in this situation, know that you can manage the transition with a few simple steps:
+If you find yourself among those whose loan servicer is being transferred, know that you can manage the transition with a few simple steps:

 - Confirm your new servicer.
 You should receive a notification from your old servicer and a welcome letter from your new servicer if your loans are transferred.
 If you don’t receive a welcome letter, reach out to the old servicer to find out who the new servicer is.
 You can also look up your federal student loan servicer in the National Student Loan Data System (NSLDS).